Health Encyclopedia

 • Other symptoms.
 You may feel more tired than normal.
 Leg swelling may occur.

-Remember: Just because you experience these changes doesn’t mean you have cervical cancer.
+Remember: Just because you experience these changes doesn't mean you have cervical cancer.
 Other health issues can cause similar symptoms.
-Be sure to tell your provider what symptoms you are having and how you are feeling.
+Be sure to tell your doctor what symptoms you are having and how you are feeling.

 Find cancer before it spreads